-In Qld, you can register for 6 or 12 months, or pay a small surcharge for 6 months.
-Owners of heavy vehicles can register for 3 months also.
+In Qld, light vehicle owners can register for 1, 6 or 12 months.
+The 1-month period is available only by direct debit.
+Owners of heavy vehicles have a 3-month option.
 There is no need to get a safety certificate to renew registration in Qld.

 You must apply for a new registration if: